CNN Exclusive: Anna Wintour says it's time to 'stand up for what you believe in'

 New Zealand's prime minister Jacinda Ardern, who has been widely praised

 for her response to the terror attacks on two mosques in Christchurch, is another female politician who has been featured in the magazine.
-"I think that she's an exceptionally direct, articulate person," Wintour said of Adern.
+"I think that she's an exceptionally direct, articulate person," Wintour said of Ardern.
 "And there is no sense that she's ever on message.

 "She truly brought the country together in such a remarkable way that I haven't seen many other leaders achieve.
 And she was just so moving, and when she said, 'we are all one country,' it was a message that a lot of other leaders could learn from."